How can I keep my child safe in the pool or at the beach?

 Final word

-Small children should always be under adult supervision when around water.
+Small children should always be under adult supervision when around water—whether it's the beach, a river, the pool, or even in the bath.
 Use our tips to supplement your own parental instincts when it comes to pool and beach safety for kids.

 Recent Articles